swiftlang/swift/docs/DifferentiableProgramming.md

 When a protocol requirement or class member is marked with `@differentiable`, it is considered as a _differentiability customization point_.
-This means that all conforming/overriding implementation must provide a corresponding `@differentiable` attribute, which causes the implementation to be will be differentiated.
+This means that all conforming/overriding implementation must provide a corresponding `@differentiable` attribute, which causes the implementation to be differentiated.
 To inherit the default derivative without differentiating the implementation, add `default` to the `@differentiable` attribute.